Maple syrup and blueberries to prevent Alzheimer’s?

 The University conducted two study groups.
 One looked at 47 adults ages 68 and older who were developing signs of memory impairment.
 For this study, researchers broke them into two groups; one received a placebo and the other a “freeze-dried blueberry powder.”

-“The blueberry group demonstrated improved memory and improved access to words and concepts,” said study leader Dr. Robert Krikorian, in a statement.
+“The blueberry group demonstrated improved memory and improved access to words and concepts,” said study leader Dr. Robert Krikorian in a statement.

-They found that these groups did not show as strong results for blueberries as the first study.
+They found that these groups did not show as strong of results for blueberries as the first study.
 They concluded that the powerful antioxidants in this fruit may, in fact, be more beneficial for those experiencing symptoms of dementia and Alzheimer’s.

 Dr. Darren Gitelman, senior medical director at the Advocate Memory Center at Advocate Lutheran General Hospital in Park Ridge, Ill., says the two studies are interesting but very preliminary in suggesting new treatments for memory loss and dementia.

 “In the case of the maple syrup compound, the study was performed on cells, not people, while the blueberry studies had conflicting results,” he says.
-“We should not be surprised that plant products might provide substances to fight dementia as we already use many medications derived from plants from aspirin to a number of anti-cancer drugs.”
+“We should not be surprised that plant products might provide substances to fight dementia, as we already use many medications derived from plants–from aspirin to a number of anti-cancer drugs.”

 Dr. Gitelman says that although both maple syrup and blueberries are delicious, he urges caution before going out and filling our shopping cart with extra helpings.